-A limited amount of land is expected to change from rural to urban use over the next 30 years.
+A limited amount of land is expected to change from rural to urban uses over the next 30 years.
 These locations are identified as future urban areas on maps 6-8.
-This change will be phased with the delivery of enabling infrastructure to ensure the needs of the revised land use are well met.
+Urbanisation of these areas will be phased with the delivery of enabling infrastructure.

-As well as housing, the future urban areas will provide space for business activites and employment, new open spaces and community facilities.
+As well as housing, the future urban areas will provide space for business activities and employment, new open spaces and community facilities.
 The scale of these areas present opportunities to master plan new neighbourhoods focused around public transport, walking and cycling and well-designed medium and high-density dwellings that will provide more housing choices for residents.

-The suitability of these areas for urban development requires more detailed investigation as well as confirming how they will be serviced by public transport, which is a prerequisite for any new significant area of urban growth.
+The suitability of these areas for urban development require more detailed investigation as well as confirming how they will be serviced by public transport, which is a prerequisite for any new significant area of urban growth.